 2] The possibility of slower internet connection across devices

 Here’s the thing, when you connect an Ethernet Switch to your router, it will do so by a single port.
-That port supports limited bandwidth, which means, if your switch has four ports, then all devices connected to those ports would be effectively running from one, the main port on the router.
+That port supports limited bandwidth, which means that if your switch has four ports, then all devices connected to those ports would be effectively running from one, the main port on the router.

 3] Gigabit Ethernet ports are ready

-Note that if your router can only support up to 100Mb, then you consider upgrading to a gigabit router that can push up to 1000Mb, which is basically ten times the speed of 100Mb.
+Note that if your router can only support up to 100 Mbps, you should consider upgrading to a gigabit router that supports up to 1000 Mbps, which is about 10 times the speed of 100 Mbps.
 To take advantage of these new routers, you will need devices that support faster speeds.
-One of the products that can do this is the Xbox Series X and Xbox Series S.
+One of the products that can do this is the Xbox Series X.

 4] Can an Ethernet Switch be used in a different space?